A Recursive Measure of Voting Power that Satisfies Reasonable Postulates: Abstract

 \section{Abstract}

-We design a recursive measure of voting power based upon partial voting efficacy as well as full voting efficacy.
-In contrast, classical indicies and measures of voting power incorporate only partial voting efficacy.
+We design a recursive measure of voting power based on partial as well as full voting efficacy.
+Classical measures, by contrast, incorporate solely full efficacy.
 We motivate our design by representing voting games using a division lattice and via the notion of random walks in stochastic processes, and show the viability of our recursive measure by proving it satisfies a plethora of postulates that any reasonable voting measure should satisfy.
-These include the iso-invariance, dummy, dominance, donation, bloc, quarrel, and added blocker postulates.
+These include the iso-invariance, dummy, dominance, donation, minimum-power bloc, and quarrel postulates.